-We took $V_1 = U_1$ and $V_2 = V_1U_2$, where U_1 and U_2 are random orthogonal matrices from the Haar distribution [9, Sec.
-28.3].
+We took $V_1 = U_1$ and $V_2 = V_1U_2$, where U_1 and U_2 are random orthogonal matrices from the Haar distribution [11, section 28.3].
 For types 1 and 2, A, B, and C are all positive definite by construction; for type 3 nothing can be said about the definiteness of A, B, and C. Table 6.1 shows the minimum, average, and maximum number of iterations for Algorithm 5.1 over 20 quadratics for each of several values of n, along with the percentage of Q found to be overdamped for each n and matrix type.
 In all cases where Q was deemed overdamped, the computed μ was verified to lie in $(\lambda{n+1}, \lambda_n)$.

-We make several observations.
+We make several observations:

 - For all three eigenvalue distributions, Algorithm 5.1 is quick to terminate, especially for types 2 and 3, with only very occasional need for more than 10 iterations.
-The gap between λ_n and λ{n+1} is larger for type 2 than type 1, which explains the greater number of iterations for type 1. - With V_1 orthogonal the coefficients matrices A, B, and C are well conditioned, with 2-norm condition numbers of order 10^2 .
-If instead we take V_1 a random matrix with 2-norm condition number 10^4 (computed in MATLAB as gallery('randsvd',n,1e4,...), the condition numbers of A, B, and C are of order 10^8 and the number of iterations of the algorithm increases, though only slightly: the maximum number of iterations over all tests is 13 and the largest average over all n rises to 7.8, 3.1 and 3.2 for types 1, 2, and 3, respectively. - After detecting overdamping an average of 6-9 more iterations are needed for convergence of the block cyclic iteration.
-Recall that the algorithm of Guo and Lancaster [7] needs to iterate to convergence in order to show overdamping.
+The gap between λ_n and λ{n+1} is larger for type 2 than type 1, which explains the greater number of iterations for type 1. - With V_1 orthogonal the coefficients matrices A, B, and C are well-conditioned, with 2-norm condition numbers of order 10^2 .
+If instead we take V_1 as a random matrix with 2-norm condition number 10^4 (computed in MATLAB as gallery('randsvd',n,1e4,...), the condition numbers of A, B, and C are of order 10^8 and the number of iterations of the algorithm increases, though only slightly: The maximum number of iterations over all tests is 13, and the largest average over all n rises to 7.8, 3.1, and 3.2 for types 1, 2, and 3, respectively. - After detecting overdamping an average of 6-9 more iterations are needed for convergence of the block cyclic iteration.
+Recall that the algorithm of Guo and Lancaster [9] needs to iterate to convergence in order to show overdamping.

-Acknowledgements.
+Acknowledgments.
 This work was started while the first author visited MIMS in the School of Mathematics at the University of Manchester in 2005; he thanks the School for its hospitality.
+We thank Qiang Ye for helpful comments concerning the algorithm of Crawford and Moon.